facil-io/cstl/fio-stl.md

 * An easy solution to [the C10K problem](http://www.kegel.com/c10k.html).
 * Optional connectivity with Redis.

-This header library is the **C Server Toolbox Library** that makes it all happen.
+This header library is the **C Server Toolbox Library** (C STL) that makes it all happen.

+## The C STL Design Goal

+> The [facil.io](http://facil.io) C STL aims to provide C developers with easy-to-use tools to write memory safe and performant programs.

 ## OS Support